openforcefield/openff-recharge/README.md

 To start using this framework we recommend looking over [the documentation](https://openff-recharge.readthedocs.io/en/latest/index.html), especially the [installation](https://openff-recharge.readthedocs.io/en/latest/getting-started/installation.html) and [quick start](https://openff-recharge.readthedocs.io/en/latest/getting-started/quick-start.html) guides.

+## How to Cite

+Please cite OpenFF Recharge using the [Zenodo record](https://zenodo.org/record/8118623) of the [latest release](https://zenodo.org/record/8118623) or the version that was used.
+The BibTeX reference of the latest release can be found [here](https://zenodo.org/record/8118623/export/hx).

 ## Features